Glenn Darrel Sanford Sells 9,000 Shares of eXp World Holdings, Inc. (NASDAQ:EXPI) Stock

-eXp World Holdings, Inc. (NASDAQ:EXPI) CEO Glenn Darrel Sanford sold 9,000 shares of eXp World stock in a transaction on Friday, December 10th.
-The shares were sold at an average price of $35.41, for a total transaction of $318,690.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+eXp World Holdings, Inc. (NASDAQ:EXPI) CEO Glenn Darrel Sanford sold 9,000 shares of the stock in a transaction that occurred on Wednesday, December 15th.
+The shares were sold at an average price of $33.20, for a total transaction of $298,800.00.
+The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.

 Glenn Darrel Sanford also recently made the following trade(s):